-You may be a professional buy-to-let landlord, or you may rent out your home as an ‘accidental landlord’ because you need to move out of your home, to trade up or rent somewhere larger.
+You might be a professional buy-to-let landlord, or you might rent out your home as an ‘accidental landlord’ because you have inherited a property, or have not sold a former property.
 Whatever your situation, make sure you’re aware of your financial responsibilities.
 We also offer links to more information on your legal responsibilities.

 Watch our short video to learn more about your financial responsibilities if you rent out.

 You need to let your lender know someone other than you will be living there.

 Depending on how long the arrangement is for, you might need to switch to a different mortgage.

 As a landlord you need to know your Income Tax and Capital Gains Tax liabilities.

 Here we offer an overview with links out to more detailed information.

 Rental income is added to any other relevant income you earn during the financial tax year.